tir38/android-lint-entropy-reducer/README.md

 Update Travis.yml
 ----

-Include in your `travis.yml` file:
+Include this script in your `travis.yml` file:

 ```
 script: